apache/pinot/docs/pinot_hadoop.rst

 Creating Pinot segments outside of Hadoop
 -----------------------------------------

-This document describes steps required for creating Pinot segments from standard formats like CSV/JSON.
+Here is how you can create Pinot segments from standard formats like CSV/JSON.

 #.
-Follow the steps described in the section on :doc: `Demonstration <trying_pinot>` to build pinot.
-Locate ``pinot-admin.sh`` in ``pinot-tools/trget/pinot-tools=pkg/bin/pinot-admin.sh``.
+Follow the steps described in the section on :ref:`compiling-code-section` to build pinot.
+Locate ``pinot-admin.sh`` in ``pinot-tools/target/pinot-tools=pkg/bin/pinot-admin.sh``.
 #.
 Create a top level directory containing all the CSV/JSON files that need to be converted into segments.
 #.
 The file name extensions are expected to be the same as the format name (*i.e* ``.csv``, or ``.json``), and are case insensitive.
     Note that the converter expects the ``.csv`` extension even if the data is delimited using tabs or spaces instead.